MasteryEducation/ClojureForJava.com/content/3/3/3/index.md

 ---
 canonical: "https://clojureforjava.com/3/3/3"
-title: "Variables and State Management in Clojure: A Guide for Java Developers"
+title: "Clojure Variables and State Management: Transitioning from Java"
-description: "Explore the intricacies of variables and state management in Clojure, and learn how to transition from Java's mutable state to Clojure's functional paradigm using vars, atoms, refs, and agents."
+description: "Explore the intricacies of variables and state management in Clojure, and learn how to transition from Java's mutable state to Clojure's functional paradigm."
 linkTitle: "3.3 Variables and State Management"
 tags:
 - "Clojure"
-- "Java"
 - "Functional Programming"
+- "Immutability"
+- "Concurrency"
+- "Java Interoperability"
 - "State Management"
-- "Concurrency"
 - "Atoms"
 - "Refs"
-- "Agents"
 date: 2024-11-25
 type: docs
 nav_weight: 33000